lfe/lfe.github.io/community.markdown

 Be sure to check out the "Examples" section of the
 <a href="/docs.html">Docs</a> page, as we have collected a list of project and
-code samples that folks have put on in various corners of Github -- all for your convenience!
+code samples that folks have put up in various corners of Github -- all for your convenience!